Grant awards of up to $50,000 are available for post-doctoral students, university faculty or clinician conducting

+Grant awards of up to $50,000 are available for post-doctoral students, university faculty or clinician conducting

   (Applications due February 1 and July 1)

-Applications for the $25,000 Research Grant Award are due February 1 and July 1.
+  Applications for the $25,000 to $50,000 Research Grant Award are due February 1 and July 1.
 An electronic copy of each application document is required.
 Documents must be in Word (.DOC, .DOCX) or Portable Document (.PDF) format.
 Any application received without all required documents will not be reviewed.

   Carefully review the eligibility, selection criteria, duration of the project and reporting expectations, and allowable expenses; and prepare all required application documents for uploading before initiating this electronic application form.
 Note: Obtaining IRB approval prior to application will increase the study’s chances of funding.